Business Information & Rankings

 Tangible Property: Anyone owning tangible personal property on January 1, who has a proprietorship, partnership, corporation, is a self-employed agent or a contractor, must file a tangible personal property return.
 Property owners, who lease, lend or rent property must also file.

-Intangible Property: Every corporation, company, or other legal entity domiciled in Florida or who manages or controls intangible personal property having a taxable situs in this state, must file an Intangible Personal Property Tax Return if tax due, before discount, is $60 or more.
+Intangible Property: Every corporation, company, or other legal entity domiciled in Florida or who manages or controls intangible personal property having a taxable status in this state, must file an Intangible Personal Property Tax Return if tax due, before discount, is $60 or more.

 State Sales and Use Tax